-As at 31 March 2023 LLDC will not hold any reserves.
-The LLDC's historic reserves are held within the Mayoral Development Corporation (MDC) and LLDC Capital Funding Reserves, part of the GLA's reserves.
-LLDC's revenue expenditure and a significant proportion of its capital programme are funded by the GLA, the latter through direct grant contributions and a rolling loan facility.
+As at 31 March 2024 LLDC will not hold any reserves.
+LLDC's historic reserves are held within the Mayoral Development Corporation (MDC) and LLDC Capital Funding Reserves, which are part of the GLA's reserves.
+LLDC's revenue expenditure (where not funded by third-party income generated by LLDC) and a significant proportion of its capital programme are funded by the GLA, the latter through direct grant contributions and a rolling loan facility.
 The loan is anticipated to be repaid over the long term.
-The LLDC and GLA carefully manage upside and downside risks associated with LLDC's expenditure and the impact of any such risks can be managed within the GLA budget generally and specifically through the use of contingency sums held within the budget and where necessary through the usage of the MDC Reserve.
+LLDC and the GLA carefully monitor upside and downside risks associated with LLDC's revenue and capital expenditure and mitigate these, where possible.
+Where they cannot be mitigated, the impact of any such risks is managed within the GLA budget generally and specifically through the use of contingency sums held within the budget and, where necessary, through the usage of the MDC Reserve.

-The LLDC's historic reserves (held by the GLA on behalf of LLDC) phase out over time.
+LLDC's historic reserves (held by the GLA on behalf of LLDC) phase out over time.